 - Start low and go slow with serving sizes: Begin with a tiny amount (about half a teaspoon) and gradually increase over a week.
 A good general rule for canned pumpkin is one tablespoon per 25 pounds of body weight.

-How Pumpkin Supports Your Dog's Digestion
+How Pumpkin Supports Your Dog's Digestive Health

 If you've ever wondered about adding pumpkin to your dog's diet, you're onto something great.
 This simple ingredient is a nutritional powerhouse that can work wonders for your dog's digestive health.
 It’s a safe, natural, and effective way to handle common tummy troubles and support their overall well-being from the inside out.
 From firming up stool to providing essential vitamins, pumpkin is a versatile addition that many dogs also find delicious.
 Let's look at exactly how it helps keep your furry friend happy and healthy.